TECNO launches SPARK 7 at special introductory price of Rs 6,999

-New Delhi: TECNO, the global premium smartphone brand on Friday launched a new smartphone -- SPARK 7 -- that features a big display, massive battery, big screen and AI-based dual camera setup.
+New Delhi, April 9 (IANS) TECNO, the global premium smartphone brand on Friday launched a new smartphone -- SPARK 7 -- that features a big display, massive battery, big screen and AI-based dual camera setup.

 The SPARK 7 comes in two storage variants at a special launch introductory price of Rs 6,999 for 2GB+32GB variant and Rs 7,999 for 3GB+64GB variant and offers three colour options -- spruce green, magnet black and morpheus blue.